 Explore permanent and rotating exhibitions covering art, nature, and northwest history at this multi-building downtown campus.
 Take in art in the modern Lightcatcher building, home to the permanent exhibit People of the Sea and Cedar, the kid-friendly Family Interactive Gallery, or explore history exhibits and the John M. Edson Hall of Birds at historic Old City Hall.
 In the summer, the museum partners with San Juan Cruises and offers sunset History Cruises on Bellingham Bay.

 Bellingham is home to a wide range of murals and outdoor art that can be viewed for free, including the largest mural in the State of Washington.
 The mural by Gretchen Leggitt spans the length of two football fields and can be found on Puget Sound Energy’s building.
-Spot works by Leggitt and others as you stroll around downtown Bellingham.
+Take a self-guided mural tour to spot works by Leggitt and others as you stroll around the city.

 Outdoor Recreation